MarMall/NetworkApproaches/Instructions/Labs/LAB_20-3-B-DataFromQualtricsToR.md

     module: 'Network Data Collection and Survey Scales'
 ---

-# Lab 20 - M Mallow's RUG teaching lab
+# Lab - Part B - Data Transfer from Qualtrics to R

 ## What this sub-lab will teach you

 We want to teach you a couple of things in this lab

-- Exporting the data from Qualtrics
+- Exporting network data from Qualtrics
 - Importing the data into R

 <!-- - Doing exploratory network analysis in R